Jacques Hébert: Dechristianization

 Dechristianization was a movement that took hold during the French Revolution.
-Advocates believed that to pursue a secular society, they had to reject the superstitions of the Old Regime and, as an extension, Catholicism, altogether.
-The trend toward secularization had already begun to take hold throughout France during the eighteenth century, but between September 1793 and August 1794, mostly during the Reign of Terror, French politicians began discussing and embracing notions of "radical dechristianization".
+Advocates believed that to pursue a secular society, they had to reject the superstitions of the Old Regime and, by extension, Catholicism altogether.
+The trend toward secularization had already begun to take hold throughout France during the 18th century, but between September 1793 and August 1794, mostly during the Reign of Terror, French politicians began discussing and embracing notions of "radical dechristianization".
 While Robespierre advocated for the right to religion and believed that aggressively pursuing dechristianization would spur widespread revolts throughout rural France, Hébert and his followers, the Hébertists, wanted to spontaneously and violently overhaul religion.
 The writer and philosopher Voltaire was an inspiration to Hébert on this front.
 Like Voltaire, Hébert believed that the toleration of different religious beliefs was necessary for humanity to pass from an age of superstitions, and that traditional religion was an obstacle to this goal.
-Eventually, Hébert would argue that Jesus was not a demigod, but instead a good sans-culotte.
-Voltaire had also provided him with the basic tenets of a civic religion that would be able to replace traditional religion, which led to Hébert to being heavily involved in the movement.
+Eventually, Hébert would argue that Jesus was not God but rather a good sans-culotte.
+Voltaire had also provided him with the basic tenets of a civic religion that could replace traditional religion, which led Hébert to become heavily involved in the movement.
 The program of dechristianization waged against Catholicism, and eventually against all forms of Christianity, included the deportation of clergy and the condemnation of many of them to death, the closing of churches, the institution of revolutionary and civic cults, the large scale destruction of religious monuments, the outlawing of public and private worship and religious education, forced marriages of the clergy, and forced abjurement of their priesthood.
 On 21 October 1793, a law was passed which made all suspected priests and all persons who harbored them liable to death on sight.

 On 10 November 1793, dechristianization reached what many historians consider the climax of the movement when the Hébertists moved the first Festival of Reason (Fête de la Raison), a civic festival celebrating the Goddess of Reason, from the Circus of the Palais Royale to the Cathedral of Notre Dame and reclaimed the cathedral as a "Temple of Reason".
 On 7 June, Robespierre, who had previously condemned the Cult of Reason, advocated a new state religion and recommended that the Convention acknowledge the existence of a singular God.
 On the next day, the worship of the deistic Supreme Being was inaugurated as an official aspect of the Revolution.
-Compared with Hébert's somewhat popular festivals, this austere new religion of Virtue was received with signs of hostility by the Parisian public.
+Compared with Hébert's somewhat popular festivals, this austere new religion of Virtue was met with hostility by the Parisian public.